Ladies in moorland zone of Kilimanjaro

 Reading time: 12 minutes

-Kilimanjaro is a tough cookie.
-Nobody skips on up it.
+Kilimanjaro is tough.
+Folks are always underestimating it.
 It requires preparation, fitness, endurance, teamwork and a good attitude.
 But when you have those, you can 100% manage it.
-We discuss how and why Kilimanjaro is hard to help you prepare for your climb.
+We discuss how and why Kilimanjaro is hard to help you prepare.

 Is climbing Kilimanjaro hard?
 Short answer: yes!
 But as we always add, it's also eminently doable provided you're fit, you climb with a good team, and you bring along a can-do attitude.